Pharmacy Bears: High On Drugs

 2) Secular tailwinds

 Combination of an aging population, small drug price increases and new drugs being approved will increase US prescription drug spending about 33% in the next 5 years.
-We WBA as perfectly positioned from this trend alongside CVS.
+We see WBA as perfectly positioned from this trend alongside CVS.
 While the growth seems high when politicians scream from the rooftops about it, the current overall rate is close to lower end of the growth range for the last 5 decades.
 The lowest levels were hit in 2010 as the flood of generics lowered prescription drug spending.

 3) The Rhetoric does not scare us